Earth vs. the Spider

 Earth vs. the Spider (a.k.a.
 The Spider) is an independently made 1958 American black-and-white science fiction horror film produced and directed by Bert I. Gordon, who also provided the plot upon which the screenplay by George Worthing Yates and Laszlo Gorog was based.
-Though the title suggests a global crisis, the film focuses entirely on a small town being terrorized by a giant spider whose origin is never explained.
+Though the title suggests a global crisis, the film focuses entirely on a small town being terrorized by a giant spider.
 The film stars Ed Kemmer, June Kenney and Eugene Persson.
 The special effects were by Bert I. Gordon and Paul Blaisdell.
 Earth vs. the Spider was released by American International Pictures as a double feature in different film markets with either The Brain Eaters or The Screaming Skull.